PiKa-86/PiKa-86/README.md

 # Hi there 👋

+My name is Parviz Kazimov.
+You can also call me PiKa.
+I am 35 years old and from Azerbaijan, now living in the Netherlands.
+Learning coding, especially web-development.
+You can see me as a future full-stack developer.

 <!--
 **PiKa-86/PiKa-86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.